VWCE Review 2026 — Should You Buy? 0.22% TER vs IWDA, CSPX

 Both ETFs use the same Irish domicile structure, so Polish tax treatment is identical:

-• No dividend withholding tax (both are accumulating)
+• No dividend withholding tax at fund level (both are accumulating)

 • No annual wealth tax